soyoahn/soyoahn.github.io/_posts/2026-06-18-my-bespoke-game-dev-journey.md

 ## People who bug me in this space

-My opinion doesn't matter, but if I could wave a magic wand, I'd like to see fewer of these folks trickling into the game development side of things:
+My opinion on this doesn't matter, but if I could wave a magic wand, I'd like to see fewer of these folks trickling into the game development side of things:

 * People who don't play or value games (how can you build things for players or for game developers without understanding the why behind it all?)
 * People who don't respect or value creativity/artists/designers/content creators (in current day, to me, this looks like shoving AI down creative teams' throats)